Aaryan451893/e-commerce-recommender/README.md

 ## Notes
 - Embeddings: `openai/text-embedding-3-small`
 - Explanations: `openai/gpt-5-mini`
-- The demo runs fully in v0 preview; persistence is in-memory.

 ## Demo Video
 Add a short screen recording of the /recommender flow (catalog → like → recommend) here.